 5. Avoid grids.
 There are contexts where a grid layout is preferable; for example, when recording multiple instances of body position, systolic pressure and diastolic pressure for a patient undergoing blood pressure tests.
 But these are almost always in-clinic scenarios.
 For the collection of ePRO data, stay within a single column layout.

+6. Paginate.
 One screen containing six questions, or two screens containing three each?
 All things being equal, fewer questions on more pages is preferable.
 Why?
 Clicking next is easier than scrolling.
 Also, breaking up a large set of questions into two smaller ones reduces the intimidation factor.

 7. Use images as selection options when text could lead to misinterpretation.
 Not all form engines support this feature, but the ability to present an image in place of (or with) a checkbox or radio button is more than a “nice to have.”
-Which of the following is more likely to your quality, computable data?
+Which of the following is more likely to result in quality, computable data?

 I’ve relied on a few best practices in this example, starting with some very simple questions in order to narrow down the remaining ones and present them in a manner that gives us clean, accurate, and computable data.
 But the images in particular are what rescue the participant from needless typing and potential confusion.
 By making the regions within the head illustration clickable, I can capture very discrete data without taxing the participant’s time.

 “Press C to confirm or X to cancel.”
 That’s a familiar formula to anyone who’s received a text message before an appointment.
 These are easy to appreciate.
 If I feel I owe any response to the sender, I’m more likely to complete this pseudo-form than any other.

 Chances are, however, you may need a little more data than this from your participants.
 Here’s how you can gather it while respecting your participant’s time.